FHG-IMW/data-quality/README.md

 Car.first.run_quality_tests
 ```

-This will return an instance of `DataQuality::QualityTestResult` this object stores all infomration about the objects data quality
+This will return an instance of `DataQuality::QualityTestResult`.
+This object stores all information about the objects data quality.

 ```ruby
 result = Car.first.run_quality_tests(true) #=> true means that the result will be saved to the database